eMapR/TimeSync-Plus/README.md

 >>>There are 5362 features in your GEE geojson file.
 How many split geojson files, which will become databases, would you like?
 6
 ```

-   The split geojson files will be in the geojson file as defined by ../geojons/ in the python syntax.
   - Split By Year of Detection.
     - Open a terminal or command prompt.
     - Navigate to script folder in the project directory with your terminal.